sguox002/leetcode/leetcode-all.md

 return the min cost.
 [a0,b0],[a1,b1], if we choose a0,b1, then a0+b1>b0+a1, a0-a1>b0-b1 sort by the difference.
 greedy.
 ->>

-<<-1041	Robot Bounded In Circle    		54.4%	Medium
-G: go forward by 1, L: turn left, R: turn right.
-greedy: repeat the instructions for 4 times and see if repeat. (why 4 times?)
-->>

 <<-1058	Minimize Rounding Error to Meet Target    		42.7%	Medium